Annoucement !! : The Operator Program has gone live.Get more info on the Operator Program Page

+The UCI Nuclear Reactor Facility is part of the Chemistry Department, of the School of Physical Sciences at the University of California, Irvine, and was installed in 1968, first brought to criticality in 1969.
 The reactor is fueled by uranium, enriched to less than 20% of the 235 isotope, and moderated by water and zirconium hydride, giving it extremely safe operating characteristics.
 With the hydride incorporated into the fuel itself, the risk of catastrophic failure due to meltdown of the reactor is effectively completely mitigated, making the TRIGA reactor an ideal training and research platform.

 As a Mark I TRIGA type capable of 250 kW steady state operation and pulses of up to 1.21 GW (largest on record at this facility), the reactor is primarily used for neutron activation analysis, which can determine the elemental composition of samples non-destructively for up to 74 different elements.
 This technique is applied to characterize any number of systems, such as spent nuclear fuel reprocessing, oil and gas refinery efficiency, and detection of uranium and thorium in the environment.

 The reactor facility has new direction and strategic planning that is being aggressively pursued in order to achieve the full potential contributions of this unique research asset.
 Below are a few of the projects in each of the main thrusts of our nuclear platform.

 Training: The reactor facility is committed to providing a training program to interested personnel.
 A formalized, for credit course has been developed and will launch in for September of 2019.
 Check out the page for more information and apply now if you’re interested!
 If selected, you could sit on the ugliest couch on campus during training.